pcubedp/security-audit-script/README.md

 ## 💡 Customization

+Each script is modular and can be run independently.
+Most are adaptable for different environments (e.g., server-only systems or containers), though a few may require small tweaks depending on system configuration.

 Each script is modular and can be run independently or modified for specific environments (e.g., server-only checks, container audits).

 ---